pocketnetteam/pocketnet.gui/.github/PULL_REQUEST_TEMPLATE/MAINTENANCE.md

 <!--
 📣 READ CAREFULLY BEFORE CREATING THIS PR 📣
-1️⃣ This PR template is exclusively for REPOSITORY MAINTANANCE 2️⃣ The PR title must start from "repo:"
+1️⃣ This PR template is exclusively for REPOSITORY MAINTENANCE 2️⃣ The PR title must start from "repo:"
 3️⃣ The PR title must be written in lowercase
 4️⃣ If PR changes workflow, test it before pushing